 EURO AREA RISK CATEGORY: LOW

 For more information regarding rating methodologies and Coronavirus Disease (COVID-19), please see the following DBRS Morningstar press release: https://www.dbrsmorningstar.com/research/357883.

-The sources of information used for this rating include Ministry of Economy and Business, Ministry of Finance, Bank of Spain (Macroeconomic Projections 2020-2022, June 2020; Annual Report 2019, June 2020; Challenges for the Spanish economy in the face of the impact of the pandemic, July 2020), Ministry of Inclusion, Social Security and Migration (Affiliations Report, August 2020), Ministry of Health, National Statistics Office (INE), General State Comptroller (IGAE), Independent Authority for Fiscal Responsibility (Budget Execution, Public Debt and Expenditure Rule 2020 Report, July 2020), Spanish Treasury (Presentation, August 2020; Chart Pack, July 2020), European Central Bank, European Banking Authority, European Commission, Eurostat, Bank for International Settlements, Organisation for Economic Co-operation and Development, International Monetary Fund, World Bank, United Nations Development Programme, and Haver Analytics.
+The sources of information used for this rating include the Ministry of Economy and Business, Ministry of Finance, Spain’s Stability Programme 2021-2024 (April 2021), Bank of Spain (Macroeconomic Projections 2021-2023, June 2021), Ministry of Health (daily COVID-19 updates), National Statistics Office (INE), General State Comptroller (IGAE), Independent Authority for Fiscal Responsibility (Report on the Updated Stability Programme 2021-2024, May 2021; Report on budget execution, public debt and 2021 expenditure rule, July 2021), Spanish Treasury (Presentation and Chart Pack, July 2021), European Central Bank, European Banking Authority, European Commission (Analysis of the recovery and resilience plan of Spain, June 2021), Eurostat, Bank for International Settlements, Organisation for Economic Co-operation and Development, International Monetary Fund, World Bank, United Nations Development Programme, the Social Progress Imperative (2020 Social Progress Index) and the 2019 Global Competitiveness Report from the World Economic Forum and Haver Analytics.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.

 With Rated Entity or Related Third Party Participation: YES

 With Access to Management: NO

 DBRS Morningstar does not audit the information it receives in connection with the rating process, and it does not and cannot independently verify that information in every instance.